Food and Nutrition Security for 2050:

 Every year, the world’s population increases by 80 million people – this is approximately the population of the Federal German Republic.
 So by mid-century, experts estimate that more than 9 billion humans will populate our planet Earth.
 This growth raises many questions.
 The most important question is: Does this Earth have the resources for feeding this number of people?
 After all, important resources such as space and water are limited.

 In order to feed the future population of the world – and in awareness of the fact that already today 1 billion people suffer from starvation – we need to raise yield and productivity, as well as investing in research.
-These were the very clear demands, publicly expressed in September by the UN-Agricultural Organisation FAO, in time for this year’s World Food Day, on 16 October 2009.
+The UN-Agricultural Organisation FAO has maintained this clear position for years.
 According to recent estimates, agricultural production needs to be raised by 70% until 2050, in order to feed 2.3 billion additional inhabitants.

 The DSW (German Foundation for World Population) – World Population Clock (Source: http://www.weltbevoelkerung.de)